394-w24/NoteDoctor/README.md

 - [X] Week 4 (3/1-3/7)
   - [x] Go/no go decision with product team
+  - [ ]

+## Contributing

+Contributions to NoteDoctor are greatly appreciated!

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/YourFeature)
+3. Commit your Changes (git commit -m 'Add some YourFeature')
+4. Push to the Branch (git push origin feature/YourFeature)
+5. Open a Pull Request

 ## License
 MT License Copyright (c) 2022 Christopher